-COURSE TITLE: Introductory Social Statistics I Course Number SOCI 311-02 Pre/Co- Requisites SOCI 201 Instructor Name Alex Bierman Email: aebierma@ucalgary.ca.
+Department of Sociology Website: https://soci.ucaigary.ca/ COURSE TITLE: Introductory Social Statistics I Course Number SOCI 311 Pre/Co-Requisites SOCI 201 Instructor Name Josh Curtis Email: Joshua.curtis@ucalgary.ca.
 Instructor Email Policy Class announcements will be sent out over e-mail, so you'll need to make sure that the university has your correct e-mail address and that your e-mail account is in working order.
 Due to the complexity of course material, questions about course content will not be answered over email.
-You must meet with Dr. Bierman or a TA over Zoom if you have questions about course material.
+You must come to office hours or arrange a meeting if you have questions about course material.
 We will make every effort to reply to your e-mails within 24 hours (not counting weekends), but it may take up to 24 hours to respond.
-A brief note on email etiquette .
-When emailing Dr. Bierman, your email should always contain certain elements.
-First, "SOCI 311" should be in the subject line of the email.
-Second, your email should start out, "Dr. Bierman," "Professor Bierman," or even "Dr. B." You should then put the issue you are emailing about in the body of your email, using correct sentence structure, spelling, and punctuation.
-If you are emailing an assignment, you should indicate that the assignment is attached and, if the assignment is deferred, the reason for the deferral.
-You should also sign your name and include your student number.
-Please note that Dr. Bierman may ask that you re-send your email if it does not conform to these specifications.
-In addition, emails that do not include "SOCI 311" in the subject line may not be read or acknowledged.
 Office Location This class is online and I will not be on campus for Fall 2020.
-Office Hours Tuesdays and Thursdays, from 11 am to noon, through Zoom.
-Students must make an appointment for all office hours.
-Telephone No. Since Dr. Bierman will not be in the office this semester, calls to his office will not be answered or returned.
-Email is the best way to reach Dr. Bierman TA Name Mohammad Raihan TA Email mohammadmojammel.rai@ucalgary.ca

-TA Office Virtual TA Office ТВА
+Office Hours Thursdays from 11 am to 1.
+However, you must make an appointment for all office hours.
+Telephone No. Since Dr. Curtis will not be in the office this semester, calls to his office will not be answered or returned.
+Email is the best way to reach Dr. Curtis.
+TA Name Bryan Kuk TA Email bryan.kuk@ucalgary.ca TA Office Location TBA TA Office Hours TBA TA Name Fateme Ejaredar TA Email fateme.ejaredar@ucalgary.ca TA Office Location TBA TA Office Hours ТВА Class Dates Sep.

-Location Hours

-TA Name Melanie Jong TA Email melanie.jong@ucalgary.ca

-TA Office Virtual TA Office ТВА

-Location Hours

-Class Dates Sep.
 8 th , 2020 to Dec.
-8, 2020

-Class Times All lectures and labs are asynchronous, but there will be a specific day and time in which labs are reserved for students of this class, which will be Thursdays from 3:30-6:15 pm.
-Students who have a scheduling conflict must attempt to access the computer lab at another time.
+8, 2020 Class Times All lectures are asynchronous, but the class has a specific day and time for labs.
+The day and time for labs will be Friday from 3:30 to 6:15 pm.
 Labs will begin on Sep.
-17 ^{th.}

-Class Location Online
+18 ^{th.} Class Location Online